Hiran death case: Waze files pre-arrest bail plea, alleges witch-hunt | Law-Order

 He further claimed that at the time when Hiran went missing and was allegedly killed, he was at Dongri in south Mumbai.

+Additional public prosecutor Vivek Kadu, however, opposed and argued that the probe in the case was at a crucial stage.

+Additional Sessions Judge S S Tambe refused to grant interim protection to Waze.

+The court posted the plea for hearing on March 19 and directed the investigating officer to file his affidavit in reply.

 Waze filed the plea under section 438 of the Code of Criminal Procedure (CrPC) in the Thane district sessions court.

 Under this section, a person can seek bail if he or she is apprehending arrest in a case.

-The session court posted the plea for hearing On March 19 and directed the investigating officer to file his affidavit in reply.

 In his plea, Waze said the complaint lodged by Hiran's wife is based on ''bald suspicion and is without any basis or motive''.